Linkerbrain/fact-ai-2021-project/README.md

-# fact-ai-2021-project
+## Folder structure

-# ATSPrivacy-Framework
+### ATSPrivacy-Framework

-Old code from the original paper.
+Old code from the original paper with slight edits in order to reproduce the results on our systems.

-# ATSRefactored
+### ATSRefactored

 New, refactored code, used for all the orignal experiments in the report.
+Symlinks in some places to the old code, in particular inversefed is the same for both.